niegit/nie-lab-mkdocs/docs/labs/networking/watchguard-firewall-setup.md

 1. **Configure a Temporary Port**:

     !!! question "Why are we making a temporary network?"
-        Unlike the cisco switch, you can make changes in policy manager without updating the "running configuration". **In order for changes to take effect they must be saved to the firewall.** That means this step is technically unneccessary, but by creating a temporary network we'll have a "Get out of jail free card" that we can use to get back into the firewall incase our we have a mistake in our configuration.
+        Unlike the cisco switch, you can make changes in policy manager without updating the "running configuration". **In order for changes to take effect they must be saved to the firewall.** That means this step is technically unneccessary _(and we would never do this at a customer!)_, but by creating a temporary network we'll have a "Get out of jail free card" for our labs that we can use to get back into the firewall incase we have a mistake in our configuration.
 It also gives you another opportunity at configuring interfaces.🎉🎊

     - Go to **Network > Configuration**:
         - Double-click **Interface 4** to configure.